-In general, based on the local strengths available and the future needs of the industry or public sector, every EDIH should have or develop a focus of expertise during the lifetime of their funding.
+In general, based on the local strengths available and the future needs of the local industry or public sector, every EDIH should have or develop a dedicated focus with corresponding expertise during the lifetime of its funding.
 This should include one or more of the key digital technologies supported under DEP, as these are prerequisites to the digital transformation of the economy and society.
-Basic competences around these technologies are required, but during the Programme there will be ample opportunities to build up more in-depth knowledge through cooperation with complementary hubs in Europe, for instance through the train-the-trainer mechanisms described in Section 1.3.
+Basic competences around these technologies are required, but during the Programme there will be ample opportunities to build up more in-depth knowledge through cooperation with complementary hubs and the specialist projects of Digital Europe Programme..
 If ERDF is used for co-financing, the specialisation of the hub should be in line with the smart specialisation of that region.
 Hubs should also help companies to evaluate the environmental consequences of using digital technologies.